Finding yourself still feeling like Scrooge with a rotten hangover while all the glittery lights are out?

 The sweet smell of Glühwein, the roasting chestnuts, the craft stands selling beeswax candles and wooden toys – it all makes you want to hug a Krampus.

 Up until Christmas, you will find busy Christmas markets all over Vienna.
 They come in all shapes and sizes, selling different kinds of culinary treats, the famous Punsch and Glühwein, and artisanal handicraft creations.
-Find a selection of our favourite winter markets right, here.
+Be sure to check our selection of our favourite winter markets.

 4. Go Christmas shopping amongst the international shelves of Julius Meinl